Migrant workers in the Gulf Cooperation Council region: Kuwait

+Oman

 In Oman, the kafala system is regulated by the foreign residency law and accompanying laws, while the system is enforced by the Ministry of Manpower and the Royal Oman Police.
 According to Oman's 2003 Labour Law, an employer needs a permit issued by the Ministry of Manpower in order to import foreign workers.
 Furthermore, migrant workers are prohibited from working for another employer.
 The Labour Law places responsibility for the migrant worker on the employer.
 The 2003 Law also sets conditions for the labor contract, as well as the rights and obligations of both employers and migrant workers, including the provision of medical facilities, suitable means of transport, and a minimum wage by the Council of Ministers.
 In addition, if a migrant worker wishes to change employers, the employee needs to receive a No Objection Certificate from the employer.

 In 2011, Oman reportedly informed the United Nations Human Rights Council that alternatives to the kafala system were being considered.
 However, the sponsorship system still remains in place today.
 Legislative amendments to the Omani labor laws were under consideration in late 2016.
 The Ministry of Manpower also announced in 2016 the abolition of the obligatory No Objection Certificate.